Women in Iran: Education

-The first university Iranian girls could attend was the University of Tehran in 1932.When the universities re-opened in 1982, the Government made a structural revolution of the courses, eliminating those considered unnecessary, like music and counselling, and limiting the women's access to other subjects.
-However, girl's attendance in school only occurred after the Islamic revolution in 1979.
-In 2005, there were 62% university entrees.
-Furthermore, the first exam took place after the Cultural Revolution in 1984, 42% of females accepted examinees, and 32% of male applicants and 68% were accepted into the program.
-In addition, there was an 8% chance for girls to be accepted, and 12.2% for males in 1984.
-Between 1984 and 2003 the demand for women's higher education was greater than men's, and the percentage of entrees shifted upward.
-In 2001, the "National Report on Women's Status in the Islamic Republic of Iran" included educational matters for women, like curriculum issues, management positions and academic quotas; in 2002 - 2003 women had the regular access to all courses except engineering.
-In 2002, the percentage of female students compared to male students in the tertiary education increased from 37.4% to 100.5% and in the same year almost the majority of women in academies (from 26.8% to 49%) were hired as assistant professors.
+The first university Iranian women could attend was the University of Tehran in 1932.
+Following the Cultural Revolution, universities re-opened in 1982.
+The Islamist Government revolutionized which courses could be taught, eliminating those considered unnecessary, like music and counseling, and limiting the women's access to other subjects.
+Secular, Leftist and Western influences were purged.
+Between 1984 and 2003 the demand for women's higher education was greater than men's, as the percentage of female students shifted upward.
+In 2001, the "National Report on Women's Status in the Islamic Republic of Iran" included educational matters for women, like curriculum issues, management positions and academic quotas.
+In 2002 - 2003 women had the regular access to all courses except engineering.
+In 2002 nearly as many women in academies (49%) were hired as assistant professors.

-Moreover, the advantage of women's higher education decrease underdevelopment, backwardness, and compensation.
-The other factors that motivate women to obtain higher education are justice and equality in society, increase girl knowledge, participation in the social culture and politics, and change the traditional attitudes.
-Due to higher education, women were involved in decision-making because of their knowledge.
-Lastly, the general purpose of girls obtaining higher education is for social status, and before the Islamic revolution, higher education was basically for wealthy women and women from royal families.
-On the other hand, education was the only factor to upgrade women's social status because they wanted to further themselves and be involved in economics and politics after the Islamic revolution and anti-shah rallies.
+Women's tertiary education can improve women's development for jobs, and increase their compensation.
+Other factors that motivate women to obtain higher education are justice and equality in society, increased knowledge, participation in the social culture and politics, and changing of traditional fundamentalist muslim attitudes.
+Due to higher education, women were more able to be involved in decision-making because of their knowledge.
+Lastly, the purpose of women obtaining higher education is for social status.
+Before the Islamic revolution, higher education was limited to wealthy women and women from royal families.
 Another factor that motivates girls' education is the increase in the age of marriage.
-Thus, women's education has a greater demand, then they could get involved in private and public investment findings jobs.
-As women progress in higher education, they get more involved in the labor market argued by Kelli.
-However, the percentage of women in the labor market is very low, and organizations, governmental and nongovernmental prioritize men.
-Even though there was changes in economic, social, cultural, and political there still is gender stereotyping.
-In addition, the number of educated women increased, but there still remains a problem with unemployment in the labor market for women.
-Finally, when it comes to education and employment, there is no relationship between girls' education and employment, and 50% of graduated students have jobs, which unrelated to their studies.
+With tertiary education women have greater job opportunities, allowing them to get involved in findings jobs.
+However, the percentage of women in the labor market is still very low, because governmental and nongovernmental organizations prioritize men.
+The number of educated women increased, but high unemployment in the labor market remains for women.